Xiphoseer/sdo-tool/docs/index.md

 make some of these steps much easier.
 It's written in Rust, so it should work across all major platforms (Windows, Linux and OSX).

+## Rationale

+When searching for ways to decode Signum! files, I came across three general
+approaches:

+1. Running Signum!: Print to a decodable image format
+2. Running Signum!: Export to ASCII, fix the rest by hand
+3. Import to RTF with `papyrus`

+The first one works, but makes it difficult to recover the text, i.e. you need to use some sort of OCR later.
+The second one is probably the most straight-forward and reliable and is useful for texts that have no formatting or non-trivial fonts.

+I actually found a working copy of papyrus 7 (demo) after a lot of digging around and it turns out that this actually just calls `TEXTCONV.PRG` by Andreas Pirner.
+Version 1.23 is the one that comes with papyrus and I don't agree that it's useful.
+Yes, it can export to RTF and all the letters and numbers survive, but subscript, superscript and formulas are not close enough to be readable, the line-height was too low, the alignment was off, and more.
+Also, while papyrus (for ATARI) supports signum fonts, modern tools to read those files don't, so you still end up needing to find a perfect match for your font for newer systems.

 ## Features

 - Load Signum!
 1/2 documents (*.SDO, `sdoc0001`)